 - With the advanced cover, you can have teeth whitening

 Ottonova is another popular private health insurance provider in Germany.
-They offer coverages for expats, employees, self-employed, civil servants, and also additional packages for dental procedures and stay in a hospital.
+They offer coverages for expats, employees, self-employed, civil servants, as well as an additional package for dental procedures and stay in a hospital.

 They operate only digitally and offer additional services, such as: